• Skip to primary navigation

 4. Shake and Refrigerate: Seal and shake.
 Set in the refrigerator for up to 3-5 days.

-instructions for how to assemble overnight oats
+How to assemble overnight oats collage image.

 7 Overnight Oats Recipes